Our safeguarding team 2018 - 2019

 The Designated Safeguarding Lead (DSL) takes the lead responsibility for child protection, including support for other staff and information sharing with other agencies, developing policies and staff training.

-Mrs Troth is the lead DSL and Ms Whichcord, Mrs Harper and Mrs Glover are Deputy DSLs trained to the same standard.
+Mrs Troth is the lead DSL and Ms Whichcord, Mrs Wilson and Mrs Saddington are Deputy DSLs trained to the same standard.
 Mrs Troth and Ms Whichcord completed refresher 'Safer recruitment' training in November 2017.
 Thorough pre-employment checks are made on all new staff and volunteers including the Disclosure & Barring Service, Prohibited Teachers List and GTCE sanctions list.

 Mr Clayson is our online safety officer.
 We take part in Safer Internet Week in February each year.
-Mr Clayson is already planning next year's as part of the European Safer Internet Day, in February 2018.
+Mr Clayson is already planning next year's as part of the European Safer Internet Day, in February 2019.
 With the fast pace of changes in the digital world he attends regular national training.
-In November 2015 he attended an 'Online Safety briefing' led by the UK Safer Internet Centre, held at Kent Police HQ.

-Mr Copper is the named Trust governor with responsibility for safeguarding.
-The governing body is regularly updated on all aspects of safeguarding and, in February 2015, the safeguarding governor met with the school's safeguarding team, as part of his formal monitoring role.
-Three governors attended Local Authority safeguarding training in May 2015, and five attended in June 2016.
-The full governing body had safeguarding refresher training in October 2017.
-The full governing body reviewed the headteacher's written annual safeguarding report :October 2017.
-Mr Copper and Mrs Godden (Local Governing Body) visited the school and key members of the safeguarding team in October 2016.
+The governing body is regularly updated on all aspects of safeguarding.
+Two governors attended Local Authority safeguarding training in October 2018.
+The full governing body had safeguarding refresher training in October 2018.
+The full governing body reviewed the headteacher's written annual safeguarding report :October 2018.

 11 members of staff have paediatric first aid certificates with a further 10 with emergency first aid at work or three day accredited training.